-Apirana Taylor, of Te Whanau-a-Apanui, Ngati Porou and Taranaki descent, has published six collections of poetry, as well as short stories and novels.
-He has also published prolifically in other mediums, including sound and video recordings.
+Apirana Taylor, of Te Whānau-ā-Apanui, Ngāti Porou and Ngāti Ruanui descent, has published six collections of poetry, four short story collections, two novels, and three plays.
+He has also been included in multiple anthologies and has published prolifically in other mediums, including sound and video recordings.
 He writes for children and the theatre, and is involved in acting and teaching drama.
-Taylor’s first collection of poetry, Eyes of the Ruru, established his powerful voice among Māori writers and his prose, written predominantly in realist modes, firmly established his literary presence.
+Taylor’s first collection of poetry, Eyes of the Ruru, established his powerful voice among Māori writers.
+Published in May 2017 by Anahera Press, Taylor’s latest publication is his novel Five Strings.

 MEDIA LINKS AND CLIPS